vanatteveldt/ccslearnr/handouts/tidy-summarize.md

      [...]

-As you can see, the result is a data set with one row per unique group, that is, ther question - population combination.
+As you can see, the result is a data set with one row per unique group, that is, the question - population combination.
 In the message above the output, and in the output itself, you can also see that the result it itself grouped by Question.
 When summarizing data with multiple grouping value, R by default removes the last grouping column, so instead of Question and Population it’s now just grouped by Question.

 This behaviour can be quite useful if you want to compute new statistics for the remaining groups.
-Note that you can remove this grouping either by either adding `.groups=drop', or by calling the function`\|\> ungroup()\` on the result.
+Note that you can remove this grouping either by either adding `.groups=drop`, or by calling the function `|> ungroup()` on the result.

 ### Exercise: deviations from group means